-Component/ Outcome 3 Indicator 12: An innovative public- private partnership for the management of PCB contaminated equipment and waste is established and effectively supports national PCB disposal/decontaminatio n effort.
+Indicator 12: An innovative public- private partnership for the management of PCB contaminated equipment and waste is established and effectively supports national PCB disposal/decontaminatio n effort.
 No public-private partnership established in the country for the management of PCBs.
 Cooperation with private sector is not strong to support effective national PCB disposal/decontamin ation effort.
 A public / private partnership for management of PCB contaminated equipment and waste established to conduct the activities related to ESM system on PCBs (completed at mid-term).
 Business plan and sustainability plan for the public/private partnership drafted.
-Appropriate level national communication on the PCB management plan ensured for better cooperation with the private sector. system is acquired and commissioned Business plan and sustainability plan for the public/private partnership verified and amended based on experience gathered in the 1 st and 2 nd years of the project's activities.
+Appropriate level national communication on the PCB management plan ensured for better cooperation with the private sector. system is acquired and commissioned Business plan and sustainability plan for the public/private partnership verified and amended based on experience gathered in the 1st and 2nd years of the project's activities.
 A public private partnership to conduct ESM of PCB is more effective than a purely private or public institution due the fact that most PCB holders are public/private companies.
 Public institutions and private industry willing to establish a partnership to conduct ESM of PCB.
 Possibility exists that a foreign, international private company is willing to take part in the public-private partnership, to ensure international standards and expertise are shared.
-Temporary Storage facilities for PCB- contaminated have any dedicated storage facilities for the temporary storage of PCB contaminated temporary storage of PCB storage facilities are identified and approved.
+Component/ Outcome 3 Indicator 13: Temporary Storage facilities for PCB- contaminated The country does not have any dedicated storage facilities for Storage facilities for the temporary storage of PCB contaminated Three facilities for the temporary storage of PCB Sites for the temporary storage facilities are identified and approved.